Last chances to register to vote in November election

 AMARILLO, Texas (KAMR/KCIT) – The League of Women Voters is offering last-minute voter registration opportunities in Amarillo and Canyon for citizens wanting to vote in the Presidential election.

-“We urge any citizen who will be 18 or older by the election day who is not already registered to vote to take advantage of one of these opportunities to get registered or to update their registration if they have moved or changed their name,” said Jami Coward, LWV voter registration chair.
+“We urge any citizen who will be 18 or older by election day who is not already registered to vote to take advantage of one of these opportunities to get registered, or to update their voter registration if they have moved or changed their name,” said Jami Cowart, LWV voter registration chair.
 “Our volunteers will be wearing masks and using sanitizing processes in between voters.”

 “Those who can’t get to one of our voter registration events can call their county election administrator to see where to go,” she added, “In Potter County, call 379-2299; in Randall County, call 468-5510.”